DTolm/VkFFT/README.md

 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_2d.png?raw=true)
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_3d.png?raw=true)
 ## Precision comparison of cuFFT/VkFFT/FFTW
-To measure how VkFFT (single/double precision) results compare to cuFFT (single/double precision) and FFTW (double precision), a set of ~50 systems covering full FFT range was filled with random complex data on the scale of [-1,1] and one C2C transform was performed on each system.
-The precision_cuFFT_VkFFT_FFTW.cu script in benchmark_precision_scripts folder contains the comparison code, which calculates for each value of the transformed system:
+To measure how VkFFT (single/double/half precision) results compare to cuFFT (single/double/half precision) and FFTW (double precision), a set of ~60 systems covering full FFT range was filled with random complex data on the scale of [-1,1] and one C2C transform was performed on each system.
+Samples 11(single), 12(double), 13(half) calculate for each value of the transformed system:

 - Max difference between cuFFT/VkFFT result and FFTW result
 - Average difference between cuFFT/VkFFT result and FFTW result
 - Max ratio of the difference between cuFFT/VkFFT result and FFTW result to the FFTW result
 - Average ratio of the difference between cuFFT/VkFFT result and FFTW result to the FFTW result

+FFTW is required to launch these samples (specify in CMakeLists include and library directories).
+If cuFFT is disabled, only FFTW/VkFFT results are calculated.\
 The precision_cuFFT_VkFFT_FFTW.txt file contains the single precision results for Nvidia's 1660Ti GPU and AMD Ryzen 2700 CPU.
 On average, the results fluctuate both for cuFFT and VkFFT with no clear winner in single precision.
 Max ratio stays in range of 2% for both cuFFT and VkFFT, while average ratio stays below 1e-6.\
 The precision_cuFFT_VkFFT_FFTW_double.txt file contains the double precision results for Nvidia's 1660Ti GPU and AMD Ryzen 2700 CPU.
 On average, VkFFT is more precise than cuFFT in double precision (see: max_difference and max_eps coloumns), however it is also ~20% slower (vkfft_benchmark_double.png).
 Note that double precision is still in testing and these results may change in the future.
 Max ratio stays in range of 5e-10% for both cuFFT and VkFFT, while average ratio stays below 1e-15.
 Overall, double precision is ~7 times slower than single on Nvidia's 1660Ti GPU.\
 The precision_cuFFT_VkFFT_FFTW_half.txt file contains the half precision results for Nvidia's 1660Ti GPU and AMD Ryzen 2700 CPU.
 On average, VkFFT is at least two times more precise than cuFFT in half precision (see: max_difference and max_eps coloumns), while being faster on average (vkfft_benchmark_half.png).
 Note that half precision is still in testing and is only used to store data in VkFFT. cuFFT script can probably also be improved.
 Average ratio stays in range of 0.2% for both cuFFT and VkFFT.
 Overall, half precision of VkFFT is ~50%-100% times faster than single on Nvidia's 1660Ti GPU.